-My research examines how aquatic ecosystems, ranging from freshwater to marine, respond to disturbance and environmental change, particularly at the aquatic-terrestrial interface.
-I combine in situ instrumentation, experimental mesocosms, and a diversity of modeling approaches to monitor spatial and temporal change in aquatic environments.
+My research examines how aquatic ecosystems, ranging from freshwater to marine, respond to disturbance and environmental change.
+I am particularly interested in developing quantitative approaches to monitor spatial and temporal change in aquatic environments.
+Below are the main themes and questions I currently address in my research.

 |